machanism-org/bindex-maven-plugin/README.md

 - Aggregator-based scanning that can run without an active Maven project and resolves the scan path from `-Dgw.path` or the current directory.
 - Per-module execution that integrates with Maven's standard reactor build and avoids duplicate module scans.
 - Guidance-driven Bindex action execution powered by the Machai Ghostwriter `ActProcessor`.
+- Registration of generated Bindex metadata through the `bindex/register` workflow.
 - GenAI provider/model selection and credential resolution from `settings.xml` `<server>` entries.
 - Parallel-build awareness that honors Maven's degree of concurrency.